 Our commitment to community

-Ensuring the safety and well-being of all Canvas occupants will remain a top priority for us.
+Ensuring the safety and well-being of all occupants will remain a top priority for us.
 We have been conducting enhanced cleanings and have placed additional hand sanitizing stations throughout the building.
 In addition, we have provided regular, proactive tenant communications to keep you informed of this rapidly evolving situation.
 As you return to work, you will notice various signs reminding occupants to maintain social distancing and to wear recommended face coverings while in the building.

 Our commitment to convenience